openwisp/netengine/docs/source/topics/ssh.rst

 SSH backend
 **************

+SSH
+====

+SSH (Secure SHell) is a network protocol which can be used to remotely log in a user into a device, it provides cryptographic communication between two networked hosts.

 This backend provides access to remote device through SSH (Secure SHell).
 Moreover SSH backend supports two main firmwares: